Davenport, Greater Manchester: History

-Originally, Davenport's expansion in the 1850s consisted of three key routes, Bramhall Lane, Kennerley Road and Buxton Road, all of which remain in place today.
+Originally, Davenport's expansion in the 1850s consisted of three key routes: Bramhall Lane, Kennerley Road and Buxton Road; all of these remain in place today.

 The 1900s saw an increase in construction of residential houses and commercial developments.
 The aftermath of World War II saw the demolition of larger, older properties in extensive gardens to make way for smaller private residences and flats.